-- The Rights Committee is established by, and is responsible to, the governing body of Community Living Durham North.
-It is provided with a Terms of Reference that the Board will periodically review. - The committee is chaired by a member of the Board.
-It will include a behaviour analyst certified with the Behaviour Analyst Certification Board (BCBA®).
-The committee will also include a Consumer representative.
-Finally, its membership will include non-voting staff. - The Rights Committee will function as an organizational safeguard that helps to protect the legal rights and personal freedoms of people supported by CLDN. - Some intrusive practices that restrict people's rights or personal freedoms are completely prohibited.
-Others rights restrictions, psychiatric meds, and physical restraint can only be used as temporary adjuncts of a positive behavioural support plan (see policy B-25). - When an intrusive practice is introduced by staff, the Rights Committee will be informed. - The Committee will review the rationale for putting the intrusive practice in place, the suggested time frame for maintaining it, and the plans set out to ensure that it will be removed.
-The committee will ensure that program staff have considered every option that might prove less restrictive. - The Committee will provide advice as to whether or not the intrusive intervention is ethical and appropriate to the person's needs and assessment results, and will consider if it is based on professional guidelines and best practices.
+• The Rights Committee is established by, and is responsible to, the governing body of Community Living Durham North.
+It is provided with a Terms of Reference that the Board will periodically review.

+- The committee is chaired by a member of the Board.
+It will include a registered behaviour analyst certified under the College of Psychologists and Behaviour Analysts of Ontario (R.B.A.).
+The committee will also include a consumer representative, an elected member of the A-Team, a family member or members, and community representatives who may have particular expertise, e.g. in pharmaceuticals, medicine or the law.
+Finally, its membership will include nonvoting staff. - The Rights Committee will function as an organizational safeguard that helps to protect the legal rights and personal freedoms of people supported by CLDN. - Some intrusive practices that restrict people's rights or personal freedoms are completely prohibited.
+Others rights restrictions, psychiatric meds, secure isolation or confinement time out (CTO) and physical restraint can only be used as temporary adjuncts of a positive behavioural support plan (see policy B-25). - When an intrusive practice is introduced by staff, they will complete and have presented to the committee a Rights Restriction Request (B-18).
+This form will also be used to notify the committee of the need to perform annual reviews of existing, ongoing restrictions. - The Committee will review the rationale for putting the intrusive practice in place, the suggested time frame for maintaining it, and the plans set out to ensure that it will be removed.
+The committee will ensure that program staff have considered every option that might prove less restrictive. - The Committee will provide advice as to whether the intrusive intervention is ethical and appropriate to the person's needs and assessment results and will consider if it is based on professional guidelines and best practices.
 It will also advise on whether the intervention complies with Reg.
 299/10 and with associated policy directives.
-These findings will be documented and communicated to the clinician overseeing the Behaviour Support Plan as well as to the agency's senior staff. - In practical terms, the committee will decide to support the behavioural intervention or not.
+These findings will be documented and communicated to the clinician overseeing the Behaviour Support Plan as well as to the agency's senior staff.

+- In practical terms, the committee will decide whether to support the restrictive intervention or not.
 It cannot set aside an operational decision and discontinue a behaviour plan or its restricted practice.
-But it can report to the Board that a restrictive practice is being used that the committee does not condone.

-The Rights Committee will support and encourage "Rights Education" and will maintain a Rights Manual as a resource to people and employees of the Association.
+But it can report to the Board that a restrictive practice is being used that the committee does not condone. - The Rights Committee will support and encourage "Rights Education" and will maintain a Rights Manual as a resource to people and employees of the Association.
 The manual provides information on human rights legislation and amplifies the committee's Terms of Reference.

-Procedure No: B-18-2 Effective Date: May 1, 2007 Last Revision/Review: April 30/16
+Procedure No: B-18-2 Effective Date: May 1, 2007

-Requesting and Conducting a
+Requesting and Conducting a Last Revision: October 28, 2024

-Rights Review
+Rights Review Last Review: